Centre for Food Safety

 1. In legal term, sweetener means any chemical compound which is sweet to the taste, other than sugars and other carbohydrates or polyhydric alcohols.

-2. Generally, sweeteners have intense sweetness usually many times that of sugars, and could be applied at low level to give a sweet taste in food.
+2. Sweeteners vary in sweetness but generally have intense sweetness many times that of sucrose.
+Neotame is 7 000-13 000 times sweeter than sucrose while cyclamate is only about 30 times sweeter than sucrose.
 As only a small amount of the sweeteners is used, the energy content of the food is reduced when compared with food sweetened by sugars.
-For example, 1g of Aspartame can replace 200g of sucrose, providing 4 calories of energy instead of 800 calories from sucrose.
+For example, 1g of aspartame can replace 200g of sucrose, providing 4 kilocalories of energy instead of 800 kilocalories from sucrose.

 - To reduce the chance of tooth decay